sudorandom/kmcd.dev/content/posts/2023_08_17_evepraisal-lessons-from-a-decades-long-project/index.md

 {{< figure src="go-evepraisal-commit-history.png" link="python-evepraisal-commit-history.png" alt="Commit history for the Go version of Evepraisal" attrlink="https://github.com/evepraisal/go-evepraisal/graphs/code-frequency" description="Commit history for the Go version of Evepraisal" >}}

 ## Advice
 Now here's some advice for running a similar project.
-I feel like most of this is applicable.
+I feel like most of this is applicable for many kinds of side-projects that you intend to have people actually use.

 ### Identify data dependencies and find good sources
 Evepraisal suffered a lot whenever the source of data wasn't reliable.
 Eve-marketdata served as the datasource for market data for Evepraisal for a long time.
 I actually ended up integrating with a similar service as a backup before settling on using CCP's ESI market API to fetch market data from the source.